TERMS & CONDITIONS

 The use of Kiln Cambridge’s equipment & tools

-Personal and communal storage space
+Personal storage space

 Free access to on-site technical support.